-- 1. Via our on-line payment system (VISA, MC, DISC, AMEX or automated checking accepted) - 2.
-Via mail (check or money order payable to Michigan State University) - 3.
-In the drop box at the Police Building lobby open-24 hours/7 days - 4.
+- 2. Via mail (check or money order payable to Michigan State University) - 3.
+In the drop box at the Police Building lobby open- 24 hours/7 days - 4.
 At the Parking Office during business hours

 If a fine is not paid within seven (7) days after issuance, a late fee shall be added to the fine.
-In addition, failure to pay tickets could result in a hold being placed with the Registrar's Office, a warrant issued for the registered owner's arrest (if the ticket is transferred to 54-B District Court) and/or impoundment of the vehicle at which time unpaid violations, the impoundment fee and storage fees must be cleared to release the vehicle.
+In addition, failure to pay violations could result in additional fees, a hold being placed with the Registrar's Office, a warrant issued for the registered owner's arrest (if the ticket is transferred to 54-B District Court) and/or impoundment of the vehicle at which time unpaid violations, the impoundment fee and storage fees must be cleared to release the vehicle.